Yyy11181/Collaboration-Framework-between-Large-and-Small-Models-in-the-Civil-Domain/README.md

 # Collaboration-Framework-between-Large-and-Small-Models-in-the-Civil-Domain

 We propose a hybrid framework that collaborates both large and small models to improve charge prediction.
 Initially, the SMs provide an initial prediction along with a predicted probability distribution.
-If the maximum predicted probability falls below a predefined threshold, the LLMs step in to reflect and re-predict as needed.
+If the maximum predicted probability falls below a threshold, the LLMs step in to reflect and re-predict as needed.
 Additionally, we construct a confusing charges dictionary based on the confusion matrix of SMs, which helps the LLMs make secondly prediction.

 Furthermore, the proposed framework demonstrates generalisability, making it applicable to different legal fields.
 We have successfully applied our framework to predict the cause of action in civil law cases, determining the cause of action based on case facts.
 Our experiments have yielded promising results, showcasing the framework's effectiveness in this context.
 For further details, please refer to the experiment:
 ## Content